“How come nobody ever says they were Joe Schmo?”

 Like an athlete building muscle memory, when you consistently opt for the “fake it til ya make it” approach, you will soon get used to faking it!
 Before you know it…the faking becomes the norm and not the exception.
 Your original destination was the express lane but somehow you got stuck in the collector lane and you are comfortable there.

 So, faking it is an option but it only bears value when it is a transitory step toward a greater destination.
 A step that requires work and an effort that extends beyond adequate.

 FITYMI only works if you are intent on getting out of the faking it lane as fast as you can.
 It works only if it is a layover between where you were and your next destination.
 No one wants to spend time at Newark International Airport, Kennedy or LaGuardia!
 They are hubs that lead to greater adventures.

 So, how do we avoid the fake it til you make it trap?

 What does it mean to you?
 We are all going to spend our time doing something.
-We look with envy at those around us who seem to be doing what they actually want to do.
-Who knows if they actually are?
-They may be full of crap, living the pretend Facebook perfect life.
-Who knows?
-I do know that if what you choose to do means something to you, you are more apt to go the extra mile.
+Choose to do something that is valuable to you.
+Then hone your craft.
 The art of developing your expertise and the energy that surrounds that effort transcends any need to fake it.
-The will to dig in is genuine.
 If you are invested you are a sponge.
-If you are a fence sitter you are a stone.
+If you are a fence sitter you are watching life go by.

 Ken Evraire is an award-winning leadership coach and team builder, a single dad to three world changers, aspiring author and a former professional athlete.